Gianni Lora Lamia

-Gianni Lora Lamia (born 16 January 1965) is an Italian rally and rally raid driver who competed in the Dakar Rally, in the FIA World Cup for Cross-Country Rallies and in others rally raid events.
+Gianni Lora Lamia (born 16 January 1965) is an Italian rally and rally raid driver who competed in the Dakar Rally, the FIA World Cup for Cross-Country Rallies and other events.

 Biography

-He was born in Trivero, Italy, a small town in the province of Biella in Piedmont and his family has always been linked to the world of motors, he participated in the Dakar Rally from 1989 to 2004 as well as other Rally Raids such as Pharaons Rally in Egypt, Rally of Tunisia, Atlas Rally Maroc and Abu Dhabi Desert Challenge, former UAE Desert Challenge.
+He was born in Trivero, Italy, a small town in the province of Biella in Piedmont; his family had existing links to the world of motorsport.
+He participated in the Dakar Rally from 1989 to 2004, as well as other rally raids including the Pharaons Rally in Egypt, the Rally of Tunisia, Atlas Rally Maroc and the Abu Dhabi Desert Challenge, and the former UAE Desert Challenge.

-For his participations from 1998 to 2002 in the Dakar Rally, he was officially supported and sponsored by the former F1 driver with Ferrari and Maserati in the 50s, Emilio Giletti, his fellow citizen, entrepreneur and father of the Italian television host Massimo Giletti.
+For his participation from 1998 to 2002 in the Dakar Rally, he was officially supported and sponsored by the former Formula 1 driver Emilio Giletti.

-With is best result,14th overall, at the 1999 Granada Dakar, he becomes the last Italian driver who has achieved the highest placing in the general classification of the Dakar Rally from 1999 to today.
+With his best result,14th overall, at the 1999 Granada Dakar, he became the Italian driver to achieve the highest placing in the rally's general classification.
+He is on the Dakar Legend Priority list of drivers who have participated more than 10 times in the race.

-Is on the priority list of drivers with more than 10 participation in the Dakar Rally, also called Dakar Legend Priority. created by A.S.O.
-Amaury Sport Organisation, the company that organizes the Dakar Rally.